Councilmember, At-Large [email protected]

 Contact for: General questions on issues related to minimum wage, overtime, sick and safe leave, worker issues, and unemployment insurance

-As Legislative Counsel for the Committee on Labor and Workforce Development, Margaret O'Hora focuses on wage and hour laws, unemployment insurance, and other workplace matters.
+As Legislative Counsel for the Committee on Labor and Workforce Development, Margaret focuses on wage and hour laws, unemployment insurance, and other workplace matters.
 Before relocating to Washington, DC in 2018, Margaret served as an enforcement attorney in the New York City Office of Labor Policy and Standards.
 Margaret is a 2013 graduate of CUNY School of Law and a returned U.S. Peace Corps Volunteer.